tedbyron/dotfiles/work/README.md

     ./install.sh
     ```

-## Post-Installation

--   The script will add a global Composer alias to your bash profile.
-If you're using a shell other than bash, then the alias must be added manually to your shell profile
-    ```sh
-    alias composer="php /usr/local/bin/composer.phar"
-    ```

 ## What the script does

 1. Checks if there is an internet connection
-2. Installs three package managers (Homebrew, Homebrew-Cask, npm) and installs packages (npm packages are installed globally)
+2. Installs three package managers: Homebrew, Homebrew-Cask, and npm, and installs the following packages
     -   Homebrew
-        -   composer
         -   git
         -   node (Node.js)
             -   npm